Futurama (video game): Gameplay

+Easter eggs

+In the game there are Easter eggs hidden in some levels; one of them was discovered by a YouTuber and Easter egg hunter called Oddheader, 16 years after the game's release in July 2019, in the first level of the game, Planet Express, which is a giant Easter egg hidden behind a wall.
+It can be triggered by collecting a certain amount of collectibles and smashing the television.
+Prior to the discovery, it was unknown how to reach it without using cheats or camera hacking, or even modifying the game's coding, script, and files.

 Plot

 The game begins with Professor Farnsworth, wearing a sombrero, selling the Planet Express delivery company to Mom, explaining that it had been losing money for years due to mismanagement.
-The buyout gives Mom ownership of more than fifty percent of Earth, allowing her to become the supreme ruler of Earth.
+The buyout gives Mom ownership of more than 50% percent of Earth, allowing her to become the planet's supreme ruler.
 Soon after this, she enslaves humanity.

 Finding the ship inexplicably broken, the Professor tasks Leela and Bender with repairing it, and sends Fry off to find a hammer to keep him out of the way.
 After Fry is crushed to death under a pile of debris, he is resurrected by the Professor's new invention, the Re-animator (which closely resembles a giant toaster), which brings the crew back to life every time they die.
+Fry is then tasked with locating the Professor's missing tools.
 After discovering that the ship's dark matter engine is beyond repair, and informing the crew that the back-up was pawned in exchange for a gun, the Professor sends Fry off to retrieve it, having to travel via the sewers to avoid curfew.
-After Fry returns, they escape from Earth with Re-animator.
+After Fry returns, they escape from Earth with the Re-animator.
 However, Mom pursues them in an effort to capture Farnsworth.
 She hopes to turn Earth into a giant warship, and Farnsworth is the only person who knows how to build an engine large enough to move the Earth.
 After Bender frees the ship from a suck beam generated from a desert asteroid, Mom ultimately captures Farnsworth, places his head in a jar, and sends the ship hurtling into the Sun with Fry, Leela, and Bender on board.